nejc-cc/hexaled/README.md

 2. LED strips need to be 616 mm long (cut at cut marks, they are spot-on)
 3. You need 2 length of cables: one that has straight wires needs to be 54 mm long and the other that has crossed wires needs to be 57 mm long.
 4. LED profile covers/diffusers need to be 640 mm long
 5. When soldering JST connectors to PCB, make sure to cut the legs before soldering so you get as low profile PCB as possible!
-I tried cutting/grinding them later but that takes waay more time.
+I tried cutting/grinding them later but that takes way more time.

 ## Build process
 I hope I can explain in enough detail how to make this :)